** NEW ALBUM OUT NOW **

-“Intrepid Adventures to the Lost Riddim Islands” is AVAILABLE NOW digitally on iTunes and as a very special fully illustrated deluxe CD/booklet (with the complete Intrepid story) via Vitamin Records
+“Intrepid Adventures to the Lost Riddim Islands” (2013) is available digitally on iTunes and as a very special fully illustrated deluxe CD/booklet (with the complete Intrepid story) via Vitamin Records

 Nicky Bomba has jumped on his musical boat again to deliver a party filled island adventure with his new band BUSTAMENTO.
 A tropical shaking six piece that pays homage to the upbeat rhythms of the Caribbean, covering the Calypso, Mento, Early Reggae and Ska styles.